How to Make DIY Pannier Bags for your Bike

 I’m sure you know by now about the love affair I have with my bike.
 (See Exhibits A, B, and C for starters.)
-It’s the Crosby from Pure Cycles and it’s the perfect everything — color, ride, size, shape.
-It’s perfect.
+It’s the Pure City Crosby Bike and it’s the perfect everything — color, ride, size, shape.
 She was getting a little antsy for an adventure so we decided to take her to the beach, but I had the idea to deck her out ahead of time with some pretty pannier bags so that we could carry all of our beach gear on the back rack.
-I gotta say, this is one of those projects that turns out to be relatively simple but gives you so much bang for your DIY buck.
-The bags look great on the Crosby, they’re super functional and sturdy, and you can use them at the beach or anywhere.
-Let’s make ’em!
+This turned out to be maybe one of my favorite projects ever.
+It turned out to be simple to make while giving you a lot of bang for your DIY buck.
+The bags look great, they’re functional and sturdy, and you can use them at the beach or anywhere.
+Here’s how to make DIY pannier bags for your bike!

-- 2 bags – any bag from a sturdy material will work; we used these
+- 2 bags – any bag from a sturdy material will work; the ones we used are out of stock but there are similar ones here

 - 2 wood squares that will fit inside and against the back of your bag (find them at a craft store)